zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_HC.md

 #### 3.1.3 Capturing Packets (Optional)

 Every network function has an extra TCP dump container to take the TCP dump.
 But by default this container is not used.
-If enabled it will capture dumps on `all interfaces` and will store inside the container locally or in a persistant volume if enabled.
+If enabled it will capture dumps on `all interfaces` and will store inside the container locally or in a persistent volume if enabled.

-To enable the persistant volume in the `values.yaml` of every network function make the below change,
+To enable the persistent volume in the `values.yaml` of every network function make the below change,

 ```
 ## amf
 start:
   amf: true #If false the network function container will run in sleep mode for manually testing
-  tcpdump: false
+  tcpdump: true

-includeTcpDumpContainer: false #If true it will add a tcpdump container inside network function pod for debugging
+includeTcpDumpContainer: true #If true it will add a tcpdump container inside network function pod for debugging

 #To store PCAP of NF in a sharedVolume so it can be easily fetched (PVC is created with NRF charts so make sure in NRF it is true)
 persistent:
-  sharedvolume: false
+  sharedvolume: true
 ```

 ### 3.2 Network function Images